Luna-za-tuna/Personal_Recipe/_posts/2022-12-28-potato-chip-cookies.md

     7. Roll dough into balls and then roll into remaining chips to coat ball
     8. Place on baking sheet
     9. Bake for 15 Minutes
+  notes_markdown: |-
+    * Wavy potato chips seems to help with texture
 ---